makeitcloudy/makeitcloudy.github.io/_posts/2022-05-12-compile-openssl-from-sources.md

 cover-img: /assets/img/cover/img-cover-padlock.jpg
 thumbnail-img: /assets/img/thumb/img-thumb-padlock.jpg
 share-img: /assets/img/cover/img-cover-padlock.jpg
-tags: [HomeLab ,Certificates ,SSL ,Rocky, Debian]
+tags: [HomeLab, Rocky, Debian, Certificates, SSL]
-categories: [HomeLab ,Certificates ,SSL, Rocky, Debian]
+categories: [HomeLab, Rocky, Debian, Certificates, SSL]
 ---
 OpenSSL library is used for:

-* self signed certificates, chainining certificates within each other, removing secrets from private keys, etc.
+* self signed certificates, chainining certificates within each other, removing secrets from private keys, etc
 * it is just more convinient to perform it outside of the Mikrotik or NetScaler box, especially for one who is not doing this in regular basis

 ## Background